dttrugman/GrowClust3D.jl/README.md

 # GrowClust3D
 Julia implementation of the GrowClust program for relative relocation of earthquake hypocenters based on waveform cross-correlation data.
 This is a testing version before later public release as a registered package.
+The longterm vision is to provide more flexibility and 3D velocity model capabilities than the original Fortran90 source code.

  Apologies for the sparse readme; more to come.
 The test version of the package can be installed using the Julia Pkg manager:

 ` pkg> add https://github.com/dttrugman/GrowClust3D`